gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Formations Guide.md

 **1.5.0**
 - Flowers, Saplings, and Dead Bushes can be waterlogged.
 Make sure to make the sapling a dark oak sapling so it doesn't update

+**1.9.0**
+- You can put Glass Bottles in a Brewing Stand via hopper

+**1.14.0**
+- Permanent Open Barrels can be made by pushing a Barrel via piston while opening it at the same time